 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, congestive heart failure, lung disease (such as emphysema, bronchitis), an overactive thyroid, or diabetes.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, congestive heart failure, diabetes, glaucoma, lung disease (such as emphysema, bronchitis), muscle problems, or an overactive thyroid.
 Tell your doctor if you have a rare heart condition called Wolff-Parkinson-White syndrome.
+Also tell your doctor if you have a history of severe allergic reactions.

 - Do not stop using this medicine suddenly without asking your doctor.
 You may need to slowly decrease your dose before stopping it completely.